getreu/tp-note/doc/source/tp-note--manpage.md

 **-b**, **\--batch**

-:   Create a new file or rename the file to stay synchronized
-    with its meta-data, but does not launch the external text editor.
+:   Do not launch the external text editor or viewer.
+All other operations
+    are available and are executed in the same way.

+    _Tp-Note_ ignores the clipboard when run in batch mode with '`--batch`'.
+    Instead, it reads the '`TP_NOTE_CLIPBOARD`' environnement variable.

 **-c** *CF*, **\--config**=*CF*